 The 17-40mm f4L on an APS crop sensor camera body won’t be as wide.

 Manufacturers are putting out new full frame camera bodies all the time.
-Some current ones are the Canon 5D Mark IV, Nikon D5 and the Sony Alpha A7 II.
+Some current ones are the Canon 5D Mark IV and the Nikon D5.

 The circular polarizing filter is great for any landscape photographer.
 The same is true if you’re photographing architecture.